sys-bio/tellurium/README.md

 Binary pip packages for Tellurium are available from PyPi and support 64-bit Python versions 2.7, 3.5, and 3.6 for Windows, Mac, and Linux.
 Pip packages are tested on Fedora 22, Debian 8, Ubuntu 14.04, and Mac OS X 10.10.

+Installing software on the Mac or Linux requires some IT expertise.
+The following instructions are complex by design, please contact Kyle Medley <medleyj@uw.edu> for an explantion.
+If you have difficulties we recommend Windows as the easiest way to get Tellurium to install as it is simply a one-click installer.

 There are two options here, you can either use the basic python console or use spyder.
 With spyder you get graphing and a better user experience.
 If you don't want to use either of these you can try the Jupyer interface described previously.

-If you use the basic python console just type
+If you use the basic python consolefirst start your command line console and type (if you are unsure how to use the console please contact your IT admistrator), .

 pip install tellurium

-If this doesn't work please contact your IT admistrator as it means you have a misconfiged computer.
+If this doesn't work please contact your IT admistrator as it means you have a misconfigured or damaged computer.

-If you wish to get acess to the spyde IDE the follow these instructions:
+If you wish to get access to the spyde IDE use the follow instructions:

 First go to: